Was Arbery killing a hate crime? Jury hears dueling views

 Associated Press

-And when McMichael, his father and a neighbor began chasing Arbery, they did so not because he had done anything wrong, but because they assumed he had because he was Black, Christopher Perras said.
+And when McMichael, his father and a neighbor began chasing Arbery, they had no evidence he had done anything wrong, but they assumed he had because he was Black, Perras said.

 When McMichael’s father, Greg McMichael, saw Arbery jogging down the street, “he didn’t grab his phone and call police,” Perras said.
 “He called his son and grabbed his gun.”

-Perras’ comments came as attorneys began delivering their closing arguments in U.S. District Court, where the hate crimes trial over Arbery’s death began a week ago.
+Travis McMichael’s attorney, Amy Lee Copeland, told the jury prosecutors presented no evidence that he “ever spoke to anyone about Mr. Arbery’s death in racial terms” or commited prior acts of racial violence.

-In her closing arguments Monday, Travis McMichael’s attorney told the jury that despite the digital evidence of his racist comments, “there is no evidence of any acts of racial violence by Travis McMichael.”
+Copeland noted the McMichaels pursued Arbery because they recognized him from videos recorded by security camera inside a neighboring home under construction, which Arbery had entered at night four times in the months before the shooting.
+She said the behavior was suspicious, though there was no evidence Arbery had stolen anything.

-Attorney Amy Lee Copeland also said there was no evidence that McMichael “ever spoke to anyone about Mr. Arbery’s death in racial terms.”
+As for the shooting, Copeland said it was “based on self-defense,” with Travis McMichael opening fire after Arbery tried to grab his shotgun.

 Basic facts of the case aren’t disputed.
 The McMichaels armed themselves and chased Arbery in a pickup truck after he was spotted running past their home on a Sunday afternoon.
 A neighbor, William “Roddie” Bryan, joined the pursuit in his own truck and recorded the video of Travis McMichael firing the fatal shots at point-blank range.